arkap/ovsd/Readme.md

 ```
  - `ofcontrollers` - set an OpenFlow controller
  - `controller_fail_mode` - fall-back behavior in case of controller unavailability. `standalone` means learning switch behavior. `secure` (the default) disables the installation of new flow rules.
- - `ofproto` - set the OpenFlow protocol versions that aare permitted on the control channel.
+ - `ofproto` - set the OpenFlow protocol versions that are permitted on the control channel.

 ### Encrpytion
 The following example demonstrates how to configure encryption for the control channel: